 Author, Spiritual Director, Theologian, PhD Candidate

 Martin Samson was born in Southern Africa and grew up through the melting pot of transition that led to the end of Apartheid.
-Many life experiences including working in the Apartheid-driven ghettos, living in a monastery, and volunteering in an organisation for socially and mentally disabled people, formed his path towards metaphysics and spiritual understanding.
-His life has been a quest for knowing how the world works, how the spiritual and physical work in union with each other and providing opportunities for people to share in his knowledge and guidance.
+Many life experiences including working in the Apartheid-driven ghettos, living in a monastery, and volunteering in an organization for socially and mentally disabled people, formed his path towards metaphysics and spiritual understanding.
+His life has been a quest for knowing how the world works, how the spiritual and physical work in union with each other, and providing opportunities for people to share in his knowledge and guidance.

 In 1987 he went to Europe and studied at the seminary of The Christian Community, a mystic Christian impulse, which gave him a thorough introduction to many metaphysical bodies of knowledge.

 He met his former wife in Europe and together they raised four children who live and work in Australia as young adults.
 Martin was a priest of The Christian Community for 25 years and has worked in Australia since 1992.
 He received a Masters in Theological Studies and has spent many years studying cross-cultural religion, philosophy, mythology, and cosmology.
 He has lectured extensively on many subjects including a global spiritual approach to the festivals in the southern hemisphere.
 His book on the festivals was published in 2016.
 He leads excursions into the Australian outback to explore connections with Aboriginal Australia and the southern stars.

 Martin has moved from the church into being an independent teacher, author, group facilitator, and ongoing student of world philosophy and culture.
 His cross-tradition studies, which he has continued for the last twenty years, hold him in good stead to bring well-researched and open-minded insights into the questions of life.
 He has the reputation of being able to present well thought through and accessible ideas.